eml-eda/messy/docs/flow.md

 The JSON is then parsed by the python script and the templates are filled with the necessary information and saved in the `messy/codegen/src` and `messy/codegen/include` folders respectively.

+For more details on these steps, please refer to the [codegen](codegen.md) documentation.

 ### Compilation

 The following step of the `messy.py` script is to compile both the GVSoC application and the SystemC/SystemC-AMS models.